3 years of sober life

 And guess what?
 When those things happen rather than attach to a substance or behavioural addiction the link to it is weakened or broken.
 And that is exactly what has happened out here for me in the last three years.
 Because I had drank for so long I was stuck emotionally at an adolescent level and all the work I have done has allowed me to move beyond addiction and mature emotionally into a more adult way of thinking, feeling and being.
 And critically it has allowed my self-worth to flourish and to feel that I am good enough.
 Several people have suggested I seek to publish my academic literature review as it is an under-researched area and if I’m successful I’ll share a link here so you can read it.

 And a strange thing happened.
-The more I felt okay in myself the more those external things ceased to matter until I have reached the place where now, in the words of my therapist Anna, I have learned to stopped trying so hard.
+The more I felt okay in myself and my sober life, the more those external things ceased to matter until I have reached the place where now, in the words of my therapist Anna, I have learned to stopped trying so hard.

 Well since March we’ve been busy exploring the option of moving to Australia more permanently and I applied for my Australian Nursing Board registration.
 It has been successfully granted and so I’m looking for a nursing job hopefully in the Bundaberg area (yes home to Australia’s famous rum – how ironic is that!!).
 I don’t need to continue on the Masters at Cambridge to prove that I am good enough.
 I know that I am.